WHOIGit/socket.io-example/README.md

 ## How To Use

-Just run `docker-compose up -d` and open the `web/index.html` file in your browser.
+Just run `docker-compose up` and open the `web/index.html` file in your browser.

 ## Lessons Learned